-RB: We used to pull up the grass out the ground, shake the thegrass off the , you know the hair... and learn how to plait it.
-That' show we learned how to plait hair- with grass we pulled up- out of the ground...And used to plait.
+RB: We used to pull up the grass out the ground, shake the grass off the hair... and learn how to plait it.
+That' show we learned how to plait hair -- with grass we pulled upo ut of the ground...And used to plait.
 Wash it and everything.